-Modern medical technology together with Brazil’s health care program are bringing telemedicine to all people, allowing them to receive the eye care they need.
+Modern customized medical technology together with Brazil’s health care program are bringing telemedicine to all people, allowing them to receive the eye care they need.

 The older woman sitting two meters away from the television squints and moves her head forward in an attempt to see the screen clearly.
 Claudete José Custódio or (as everyone calls her) Dona Claudete loves the telenovelas on Brazilian TV.
 These are dramatic, but not overly convoluted stories of fate, power, and passion.
 For some time, it has been quite difficult for this 62-year-old woman to make out the actors’ faces, causing her to mix up the characters.
 “I need a new pair of glasses,” she says.

-While in many countries this issue could be resolved by a quick trip to the local optometrist or optician, the situation is more complicated in Brazil.
+While in many countries this issue could be resolved by a quick trip to the local optometrist, the situation is more complicated in Brazil.
 First: there are not any ophthalmologists in the countryside or the poorer areas of the large cities.
 Second: the public health care system does not cover the correction of visual impairments.
 If you cannot pay yourself, then it is difficult to get a diagnosis and a suitable visual aid.

 Telessaude is the new hope